 Three Rivers Community Band Festival

-Deadline: Your registration is due by February 15th, and Festival Band acceptance notifications will be emailed to applicants March 1st.
+Deadline: Your registration is due by February 10th, and Festival Band acceptance notifications will be emailed to applicants by February 25th.

 If you do not provide an email address, you will be notified either by phone or US Mail.
 We are planning for a full, balanced symphonic band that represents as many community bands as possible; although we hope to accept all applicants, this may not be possible for balance reasons.